 Classically, the problem of solving linear systems is as follows.
 Given a matrix $A$ and a vector $\mathbf{b}$, find $\mathbf{x}$ such that $A\mathbf{x}=\mathbf{b}$.
 The \textit{quantum} version of this problem, although related to the classical version, has subtle distinctions.
 We call this the quantum linear systems problem (QLSP).
 In this problem we are given an $N \times N$ matrix $A$ and a vector $\mathbf{b}$ (appropriately encoded as a quantum state) and the task is to output the quantum state $\ket{\mathbf{x}}$.
 The key difference is that instead of outputting the vector $\mathbf{x}$ (as an array of numbers for example), it is the quantum state $\ket{\mathbf{x}}$ (which encodes $\mathbf{x}$)) that is outputted.
-The entries of $\ket{\mathbf{x}}$ are not directly accessible, rather they can only be acquired through measurements of the relevant observables, e.g. $\braket{\mathbf{x}|M\mathbf{x}}$.
+The entries of $\ket{\mathbf{x}}$ are not directly accessible, rather they can only be acquired through measurements of the relevant observables, e.g. $\braket{\mathbf{x}|M|\mathbf{x}}$.

 When constructing QLSP solvers, there are a few criteria to fulfill to ensure the efficiency of these solvers.
 One of these is that the matrix $A$ has to be sparse and well-conditioned.
 The well-conditioned criterion makes $A$ robustly invertible \cite{aaronson_read_2015}.
-Another important quantity to consider is the condition number $\kappa$ of $A$. $\kappa$ quantifies how close $A$ is to being singular.
+Another important quantity to consider is the condition number $\kappa$ of $A$, which quantifies how close $A$ is to being singular.
 In terms of runtime, HHL has complexity $\text{poly}(\log N, \kappa)$.
-It is thus important that $\kappa$ be not too large, otherwise the $\log N$ advantage over the classical methods may be spoiled by the higher cost in $\kappa$ .
+It is thus important that $\kappa$ is not too large, otherwise the $\log N$ advantage in the dimension over the classical methods may be spoiled by the higher cost in $\kappa$ .

-Algorithmic enhancements to the efficiency of QLSP have been introduced in Ref.~\cite{childs_quantum_2017} --- beyond more efficient ways to represent the inverse through a linear combination of unitaries, they employ variable-time amplitude amplification (VTAA) \cite{ambainis_variable_2010}, which improves the dependency on $\kappa$ from quadratic to linear.
+Algorithmic enhancements to the efficiency of QLSP have been introduced in Ref.~\cite{childs_quantum_2017}.
+These are ways to represent the inverse through a linear combination of unitaries, and furthermore the employment of variable-time amplitude amplification (VTAA) \cite{ambainis_variable_2010}, which improves the dependency on $\kappa$ from quadratic to linear.
 Another improvement comes via block-encoding and quantum singular value transformation (QSVT) \cite{gilyen2019quantum}, which results to a very similar approach as the quantum walk algorithm in \cite{childs_quantum_2017}.
 Roughly speaking, QSVT provides a framework and efficient way to invert matrices block-encoded within larger unitaries; it allows to implement polynomial functions of a block-encoding, thereby applying the inverse function through a polynomial approximation.